MaryZh555/PhotoStudioProject/README.md

-Photo Studio project
+PhotoType Studio project

 This Java project is created for practice.
-The project creates a virtual photo studio, where user can order a different types of photo, with different photographers and locations.
+The project creates a virtual PhotoType studio, where user can order a different types of PhotoType, with different photographers and locations.
 The project is designed to practice Java OOP concepts.